 After the Plan processes your COBRA enrollment, a confirmation letter and payment coupons will be mailed to you.
 You will be sent a new set of payment coupons annually.
 After your first payment, all subsequent premium payments are due on the first of each month.
 As required by federal law, there is a 30-day grace period following each due date.
 However, you should submit the payment by the due date, as coverage will not be granted and Claims will not be considered for payment until your premium is received and posted.

-If you make a change in your COBRA Continuation Coverage, as outlined below, you will receive new payment coupons which reflect your new coverage and premium amount.
+If you make a change in your COBRA, you will receive new payment coupons which reflect your new coverage and premium amount.
 If you do not receive your coupons within 30 days after enrollment or a change in coverage, please contact the Plan.
-If you fail to pay your premium by the due date (plus the 30-day grace period) and you do not have an available late payment waiver, you will forfeit your rights to COBRA Continuation Coverage.
+If you fail to pay your premium by the due date (plus the 30-day grace period) and you do not have an available late payment waiver, you will forfeit your rights to COBRA.

 COBRA Premium Payment Procedures